 The idea of a Rocky Horror remake has been floated around over the years.
 It was sequelised once as the not-unenjoyable Shock Treatment (1981), which featured most of the original cast excepting Tim Curry and Susan Sarandon, but this is almost always dismissed by the fans of the original.
 Richard O’Brien wrote a sequel entitled Revenge of the Old Queen in the 1980s but this was never produced, while as recently as the early 2000s O’Brien was attempting to mount a stage sequel.

 The Rocky Horror Picture Show: Let’s Do the Time Warp Again is a remake that was conducted as a tv movie for the Fox Channel.
 The film was a reasonable ratings success but none of the original fan audience much liked it.
-It seems to want to embrace the original – following it on all its beats, most notedly even embodying the idea of audience participation and showing an audience in a theatre watching the events up on the screen and reacting at key intervals.
+It seems to want to embrace the original – following it on all its beats.
+It even embodies the idea of audience participation phenomenon and shows an audience in a theatre watching the events up on the screen and reacting at key intervals.

 The remake is produced by Lou Adler, the producer of the original, while his son Cisco produces the soundtrack.
 It does bring back Tim Curry, the original Frank-N-Furter, now cast as The Criminologist, although this could not be further from the Tim Curry who slinked his way across screen in corset and suspenders in 1975.
 This is Curry following his 2013 stroke and it is sad watching him deliver his lines through slurred words and drooping facial muscles.
 The rest of the cast are still alive with the exception of Charles Gray and Jonathan Adams so it is disappointing that the film could not find ways to sneak in cameos from Richard O’Brien, Patricia Quinn, Meat Loaf or any of the others.
 It feels like one of those remakes that is more than happy to snatch all the brand name recognition it can from an original but is so certain of its own superiority that it snubs the original talent.
 Beyond Tim Curry, the sole cameo it does get in is that of Sal Piro, the creator of the audience participation phenomenon, who appears as the photographer in the wedding scene.

 Let’s Do the Time Warp Again sinks from about a reading of the opening credits.
 The most notable of these is the name of Kenny Ortega.
-Ortega was a former dance choreographer who had previously directed the Disney film Hocus Pocus (1993), the Disney Channel tv movie High School Musical (2006) and sequels, the Michael Jackson documentary This Is It (2009) and the excruciating Disney Channel fantasy Descendants (2015).
-Let that just sinks in for a moment – the remake of The Rocky Horror Picture Show, the cult film of all time and the one that symbolised transgressive sexuality for several generations, has been placed in the hands of the director of the High School Musical films and assorted Disney Channel fodder.
+Ortega was a former dance choreographer who had previously directed the Disney film Hocus Pocus (1993), the Disney Channel tv movie High School Musical (2006) and sequels, the Michael Jackson documentary This Is It (2009) and the excruciating Disney Channel fantasies Descendants (2015) and Descendants 2 (2017).
+Let that just sink in for a moment – the remake of The Rocky Horror Picture Show, the cult film of all time and the one that symbolised transgressive sexuality for several generations, has been placed in the hands of the director of the High School Musical films and assorted Disney Channel fodder.
 It would be harder to choose a better symbol of one’s rebellion becoming another generation’s symbol of mass-produced conformity than that.

 Did I hate The Rocky Horror Picture Show: Let’s Do the Time Warp Again?
 Not particularly but it did nothing to excite me.
 It’s no different from the average revival of the stage show.
 The main issue is that all the lyrics and beats of the original are so imprinted in the cultural unconsciousness that having someone else sing them seems off.
 The most jolting of these is Christina Milian’s Magenta who reworks everything with a loud and brassy R&B emphasis, which is certainly different but jarring.
 A couple of the recastings that the remake gets right on the nose is Ryan McCartan who does a perfectly colourless Brad and especially Reeve Carney who delivers a pitch perfect imitation of Richard O’Brien’s Riff Raff.